Need to check your symptoms?

 However, the practice of Lotus birth is not popular in Nigeria and many other West African countries.

 It is also not a component of the

 Given general environmental challenges impacting health care delivery in most West African countries, one can understand the position of training and regulatory bodies on Lotus birth:

-Firstly, the placenta is a fleshy spongy tissue with bed rich with blood vessels and blood.
+Firstly, the placenta is a fleshy, spongy tissue with a bed rich with blood vessels and blood.

 There are high rates of healthcare-associated infection in Nigeria and growing resistance to antimicrobial agents.

 With a relatively weak healthcare system, the potential risks that Lotus birth exposes the baby and mum would outweigh its potential benefits.

 Methods of preservation by Lotus birth practitioners include rock salt and flowers.

 The latter helps to ward off nasty smells, and the former a preservative, but …is that sufficient?

 Some people store the placenta in a cool bag kept beside the baby.